iagoleal/iagoleal.github.io/content/posts/dynamic-programming.md

 lies entirely in this "trick".
-However, it is good to keep in mind that this is only a matter of computational representation of functions and is totally orthogonal to any algorithm's design.
+However, it is good to keep in mind that this is only a matter of computational representation of functions and is totally orthogonal to any algorithmic design.
 In a language with first-class functions, it is possible to do dynamic programming using only function composition.
-It is just possible that it will not be as fast as one would like.
+It just so happens that it will not be as fast as one would like.

 In value iteration,
 we obtain an optimal policy from the value function